 “Working Group” means a group of Participants organized to investigate a topic related to the Program, and to report on or produce other materials related to that topic.

 “Working Group Chair” means the person responsible for coordinating the activities of a Working Group.
-Each Working Group Chair is appointed according to the Development Operations Policy of the Program within which the Working Group operates.
+Each Working Group Chair is appointed according to the Program Operations Policy of the Program within which the Working Group operates.